noname0443/GolangChat/README.md

 1. User's DBMS records have slow MD5 hash algorithm
 2. Messages which users send to server isn't encrypted.

-## Plans
+## To-Do

-1. Make one-click button that will install all dependencies and construct working project.
+- Database session clearer
-2. Make client-side message encryption (RAS, AES-256).
+- Make client-side message encryption (RAS, AES-256).
-3. Give users ability to leave from chats, remove other users (with lower chat privileges)
+- Give users ability to leave from chats, remove other users, delete chats
-4. Update front-end design
+- Update front-end design
-5. Update password hash algorithm and session control mechanism
-6. Use Redis to store active connections
+- Make one-click button that will install all dependencies and construct working project.
+(Docker)
+- Websocket connection pool (Redis)
+- Add message queue (RabbitMQ)
+- Separate SQL queries from golang code to separate file (prepared procedures)
+- Get free ssl from https://letsencrypt.org/
+- Find html generator to improve front-end of chat
+- Invites in real-time with accept/deny
+- Use graphql with GIN
+- Refactor
+	- Clear sockets.go.
+It's too big and hard to read
+	- Use SHA256 instead of MD5
+	- Get database variables from environment instead of file
+	- Use SQL interface
+	- Use SQLX to make annotation for read data faster and in less code
+	- Add more comments to generate full godoc
+	- Use tests
+- Email confirm
+- Merge all separated connection processes in one with "pool of workers" and just use redis or RabbitMQ for messages.
+To store active sockets use map.
+Clear it's from closed sockets for every minute (or make it with events)